 The Ventura Harbor Bike Path takes you 1.2 miles from Market St and Arundell Ave in midtown Ventura southwest through farmland to E. Harbor Boulevard and Schooner Drive, near Four Points by Sheraton.

-More recently (September 2014), the new La Conchita Bike Path between Rincon Point at the Ventura/Santa Barbara County Line adjacent to Highway 101 past La Conchita to Mobil Pier Road in Ventura opened.
+The La Conchita Bike Path between Rincon Point at the Ventura/Santa Barbara County Line adjacent to Highway 101 past La Conchita to Mobil Pier Road in Ventura was completed in September 2014.
 This path has leapfrogged into my own personal favorite in Ventura County because of its spectacular beach views.
-This is about 4 miles of path in the Oil Piers Beach to Mussel Shoals to La Conchita Beach to Rincon Point beach areas.
+This is about 4 miles of bike path in the Oil Piers Beach to Mussel Shoals to La Conchita Beach to Rincon Point beach areas.

 There's another short stretch of bike path at the east end of Navigator Drive that goes west, then south, around the Ventura West Marina.